-In case of damage to trees, either structural failure to parts of the tree, such as branches or the trunk occurred, or uprooting occurred.
-At high wind speeds, sandblasting effects may remove the bark off the tree in a process called debarkation.
+Damage to trees can be divided in to categories.
+Either parts of the tree, such as branches or the trunk, sustained structural failure, or the connection of the tree to the ground was broken, i.e. uprooting occurred.
+Moreover, at high wind speeds, sandblasting may remove the bark off the tree, which is called debarkation.

-The wind speed needed to snap a tree depends on the strength of the tree, which is influenced by
+The wind speed needed fro structural failure to occur depends on the strength of the tree, which is influenced by